cacilhas/kodumaro/docs/2020/10/algebra.md

 ![Scala](//cacilhas.info/img/scala.png)

-For a developer to be able to work with Functional Programming, there are a few concepts he or she must master.
+For a developer to be able to work with Functional Programming, there are a few concepts they must master.

 In addition to the [functional constraints](/2019/09/lies-they-told-you.html), there are two very important main ideas: [algebraic data types](/2020/10/type-isomorphism.html) (ADT) and algebraic structures.
 In this post, we’re looking at some algebraic structures.

 ### Functor

 Functor is the simpliest algebraic structure.
-It’s a wrapper around a datum or data that can map operations over them and their successful results.
+It’s a wrapper around data that can map operations over them and their successful results.

 A basic functor example in [Scala](https://www.scala-lang.org/) is [`scala.util.Try`](https://www.scala-lang.org/api/current/scala/util/Try.html):